 Material storage on the job site

-Due to restrictions in site space, it’s important to plan in advance and be aware of material storage.
-Construction site managers will typically need to have a clear idea of how materials are going to be delivered and dispatched so things can flow easily once the project gets going.
+Due to restrictions in site space, it’s important to plan ahead to help manage material storage effectively.
+Construction site managers must have a clear understanding of how materials are going to be delivered and dispatched to ensure a smooth workflow once the project gets going.
 Consider these tips to help make your storage processes more efficient:

 • Reduce fire exposure by considering suitable locations for material storage (e.g. away from the building).